 In the fall of 2010, Virtue underwent a second surgery to relieve pressure on her calves.
-In their only full competition of the season, they won silver at the 2011 World Figure Skating Championships behind American training mates Meryl Davis and Charlie White.
+In their only full competition of the season, they won silver at the 2011 World Championships behind Americans Meryl Davis and Charlie White.
 As they had since finishing 1-2 at Vancouver 2010, those two couples spent the next two seasons battling for the top of the podium.
-Virtue and Moir won their second world championship gold in 2012 before falling to silver in 2013.
+Virtue and Moir won their second world championship gold in 2012 before taking silver in 2013.

 In 2016 Virtue and Moir moved their training base to Montreal to be coached by two-time world silver medallists Marie-France Dubreuil and Patrice Lauzon as they strive to push themselves and their sport forward both technically and artistically.